 Can Pilates cure me of my pain?

 Pilates is not physical therapy, but it is correct exercise, and as such has many benefits including injury prevention and improved athletic skill.
-Orthopedic problems need the attention of a medical specialist and anyone under a physician’s care should not engage in Pilates without consent from his/her physician.
+Orthopedic problems need the attention of a medical specialist and anyone under a physician’s care should not engage in Pilates without consent from their physician.